terra-campaigns/degenesis/_notions/inklings.md

 - [ ] Pollen clans tell stories about the wretched had to children
 - [ ] protectorate as a cyber-western setting
 - [ ] Check DEG weapon tags for effects on 6+

+## Hooks

+- [ ] Mine for gold - Mother
+- [ ] Request by Ivan, when he finds out the PCs know about the robots - Find artefacts in Kiev for robots - gradient descent (sleepers are the troubleshooters)
+- [ ] Seek the crypto key from Konrad's notebook: chronicler is in Kiev, key is somewhere else.
+- [ ] Isolde go to Purgare to gain her Sublime worth
+- [ ] Trade with local tribe, and meet the Spitalians who raided the vortok
+- [ ] Clear the church - military
+- [ ] Rescue someone in a watchtower - military, use Last Watch?
+- [ ] Engage with Sokolov burn supply chain
+- [ ] Hunt a Mammoth

 ***